-If you hold the brush still, but are still pressing down, this will keep adding colour onto the canvas.
-The lower the rate, the quicker the colour gets added.
+If you hold the brush still, but are still pressing down, this will keep adding color onto the canvas.
+The lower the rate, the quicker the color gets added.

 This allows you to mirror the Brush-tip with Sensors.

 Mirrors the mask horizontally.